 Alpha is – yes, you guessed it – another one of these American electric vehicle start-ups.
 The difference is that it seems to get its kicks out of a kind of retro aesthetic, and the Wolf pickup is no exception.
 Rather than look like a futuristic version of an ordinary modern truck it’s got a much more classic-looking style, helping it to win plenty of early friends.

-There are two versions: the single-cab Wolf and the extended-cab Wolf Plus.
-Both are based around the same electric vehicle tech concept, promising single or dual motor drive systems and a range of 250-275+ miles per charge.
-No power outputs have been given, but 0-60mph is quoted at 5.9 seconds.
+The company is continuing to reveal different versions: the single-cab Wolf and the extended-cab Wolf Plus have since been joined by the lightweight Oryx.
+All are based around the same modular electric vehicle tech concept, promising single or dual motor drive systems and a range of 250-325+ miles per charge.

-There’s no payload info, but Alpha says the Wolf will tow up to 3,050kg.
-Unlike most listed here, this is a small electric pickup, similar in size to UK and European models, so it wouldn’t feel too big over here.
-Pricing is set to start at $36,000 (around £26,000).
+There’s no payload info, but Alpha says the Wolf will tow up to 3,050kg and the Oryx 3,039kg.
+Unlike most listed here, these are small electric pickups, similar in size to UK and European models, so it wouldn’t feel too big over here.
+Pricing is set to start at $46,000 (around £37,000) for the Wolf.

 Will it come to the UK?
 Nothing has been announced, but at least it’s not too oversized to be over here.

-Canoo is another start-up company that has been promising vehicles, announcing deals and sending trucks out for testing, but has yet to hit the big time with loads of pickups on the road.
+Canoo is another start-up company that has been promising vehicles, announcing deals and sending trucks out for testing, but has yet to hit the big time with any actual pickups on the road.

 The promised technical details include a 746Nm of torque, limited 200-mile range and an actually quite pathetic 816kg payload capacity.
 But perhaps that’s the price you pay for style.
-Rear-wheel drive and all-wheel drive models are planned, and there’s space onboard for just four people.
+The initial models are set to be rear-wheel drive but all-wheel drive models are planned, and there’s space onboard for just four people.

 Still, at least when you look at Canoo’s website you can see actual prototypes of their other vehicles in testing.
 So it does at least feel as if there’s a real engineering team behind this one.
-The plans are that it will go on sale in 2024, and there have been conversations with the US Army to supply some vehicles.
+Given the initial aim was to get vehicles out on sale 2023, things aren’t going completely to plan at the moment.

 Joining the ranks of important American trucks that have committed to electric variants is the Ram 1500.
 Ram is the Stellantis truck and van brand in the USA, and the 1500 model is a rival to the Ford F-150 and the Chevrolet Silverado.

 Ram is a little later than some of its rivals, but it is promising some decent numbers.
-A 500-mile maximum range, 1,225kg payload and fast charging up to 350kW are all impressive-sounding figures for example.
+Up to 500 miles of maximum range, 1,190kg payload and fast charging up to 350kW are all impressive-sounding figures for example.
 You can add a 0-60 mph time of 4.4 seconds and 654hp to that list too.

 We originally ruled the electric truck out when it came to a UK launch, but Ram popped up on the big launch of all the facelifted Stellantis vans in October 2023.

-Toyota has now officially joined the electric pickup party, revealing a concept model in December 2021 simply called the Toyota Pickup EV.
-In fact, it was one of many new all-electric Toyotas unveiled at the same time.
+Toyota has not yet officially joined the electric pickup party, despite revealing a concept model in December 2021 simply called the Toyota Pickup EV.
+It was one of many new all-electric Toyotas unveiled at the same time but the UK has gone down a slightly different route with the development of a hydrogen fuel cell Hilux instead.

 There’s not a great deal more information at this stage – we don’t even know exactly what size of pickup it most closely matches up to, though the thinking is it’s a variant of the American market Tacoma or Tundra, rather than the Toyota Hilux we’re familiar with in the UK.